 Social host liability is similar to dram shop laws.
 The difference is that a dram shop law imposes liability only on sellers of alcoholic beverages (like bars, liquor stores, and restaurants) whereas social host liability can be imposed on anyone who provides alcoholic beverages to guests or visitors, if that guest goes on to injure someone while intoxicated.

 Most states have dram shop laws, but not all states have social host liability laws.
 In this article, we'll take an in-depth look at social host liability and explore a few key issues that come up in these kinds of cases.

 Who Can Be Held Liable Under Social Host Liability Laws?

-However, most states with social host liability laws only impose liability on a host if the host gave alcohol to someone under the legal drinking age, which is 21 in all states.
+Usually, these laws apply equally to homeowners, renters of property, or anyone else who provides alcohol to a guest who gets drunk and goes on to injure someone.
+Almost any occasion can give rise to social host liability, not just a party.
+However, keep in mind that most states with social host liability laws only impose responsibility on a host who provides alcohol to someone under the legal drinking age, which is 21 in all states.

 Who Can Sue Under a Social Host Liability Law?

 Remember that not all states have social host liability laws, so if your situation is one where a host could be liable, you would want to check with a local lawyer to find out whether your state has this kind of law on the books.
 As a general rule, anyone who was injured by an intoxicated guest can bring a personal injury claim under these kinds of laws.

 There are two types of social host liability cases, first party and third party cases.
 Let's take a closer look at both.

 A “first party” social host liability case exists when the injured plaintiff is the person who was given the alcoholic drinks.
 Most states do not allow first party social host liability cases unless the plaintiff is a minor.